JULIA ROBERTSON

 MEG ANDERSON

-ASSOCIATE PRODUCTION DESIGNER (SET & COSTUME)
+ASSOCIATE PRODUCTION DESIGNER

 Meg is an emerging multi-disciplinary designer, whose collaborative and responsive practice underpins her work across live performance, stage and screen.